Geeksltd/GCop/Rules/GCop424.md

 There is no need to call a method which just return count of a collection items.
 Instead You can simply call the `Count()` method on that collection, which is more readable and cleaner.

+This warning is shown when the collection property is itself `public`.

 ## Example

 ```csharp